|

 Chapter 1

-A day in a temple begins early for monks and nuns.
+LIFE IN A MONASTERYA day in a temple begins early for monks and nuns.
 Long before daybreak, they attend morning ceremony and chant praises to the Buddha.
 The ceremonies lift one's spirit and bring about harmony.
 Although the Sangha lead simple lives, they have many responsibilities to fulfill.
 Everyone works diligently and is content with his or her duties.

 During the day, some monks and nuns go about teaching in schools or speaking the Buddha's teachings.
 Others may revise and translate Buddhist Sutras and books, make Buddha images, take care of the temple and gardens, prepare for ceremonies, give advice to laypeople, and care for the elders and those who are sick.
 The day ends with a final evening ceremony.